BEFORE TAKING HITS,

 Sharing is not caring.

-Not only is sharing marijuana with people under 21 against the law, it can hurt their health, get them in trouble, and put their future goals at risk.
+Not only is sharing cannabis with people under 21 against the law, it can hurt their health, get them in trouble, and put their future goals at risk.
 You could be charged with a felony if you share with anyone under age, even if they’re family members or friends.

 AND YOUR HEALTH